Rustring/ObsidianMenu/README.md

 <div align="left">

+## Archiving untill GDMO ports to 2.206

 ## Description

 My very own modificaion of GDMegaOverlay.
 Currently supports Geometry Dash 2.204 (2.206 Is **NOT** supported right now, you need to use Geode with 2.204 for this to work)

 ![Menu screen](/img/screen.png)

-## Sorry you need to wait for Geode to be ported to 2.206 for this to then update

 ## ATENTION!!